Large Class Engagement

 Apply It

-1. Build Rapport.
+1. Build rapport.
 To make large classes feel smaller, foster community.

 2. Plan for a variety of engagement strategies.
 Create opportunities for learners to engage with their peers, the instructor, and the content.

-3. Provide meaningful feedback.
+3. Provide meaningful feedback

 Resources